-In Latin America, where growing numbers of people die every year taking a stand against violent land seizures and harmful environmental activities, a new political agreement promises protection.
+In Latin America, where growing numbers of people die each year taking a stand against violent land seizures and harmful environmental activities, an historic political agreement offers hope for earth’s defenders.

 But it can protect others.

-The new agreement, the first of its kind in Latin America, is bringing hope for a new legal mechanism to help poor, vulnerable communities becoming increasingly more so during a period of rapid climate change and its destructive effects on people already on the brink of disaster.
+The agreement, the first of its kind in Latin America, is bringing hope for a new legal mechanism to help poor, vulnerable communities becoming increasingly more so during a period of rapid climate change and its destructive effects on people already on the brink of disaster.

 As the supply of natural resources on Earth declines steadily at the same time as the population of men, women, and children grows steadily, clashes between those who want to safeguard resources and those who want to destroy them are becoming both more common and more violent.
 Earth’s defenders, who face constant threats from powerful political operators and wealthy business owners determined to seize land and its resources, now more frequently pay for their efforts with their lives.